BatsResearch/alfred/docs/alfred/run_server.md

 [Show source in run_server.py:16](../../alfred/run_server.py#L16)

-ModelServer is the server-side interface that wraps a certain alfred.fm class.
+ModelServer is the server-side interface that wraps a certain alferd.fm class.
-ModelServer is used to launch the specified alfred.fm model as a gRPC Server and find the proper port.
+ModelServer is used to launch the specified alferd.fm model as a gRPC Server and find the proper port.

 #### Signature